busycaesar/Auto_Loan_Application/README.md

 ## Description

-This is an application which calculates the amount the be paid by the customer in a specific regular interval to repay the money borrowed for purchasing the vechicle.
+This application calculates the amount the be paid by the customer at a specific regular interval to repay the money borrowed for purchasing the vechicle.

 ## Tech Stack